FlorianThibord/OptimiR/README.md

                         for polymiRs_table, 'i' for consistency_table, 'c' for remaining_ambiguous, 's' for isomiRs_dist.
 Ex: '--
-                        annot hpics' (default) will produce all of them --gff			Add this option to generate results in mirGFF3 format --vcf			Add this option to generate genotypes inferred by OptimiR in VCF format
+                        annot hpics' (default) will produce all of them --gff_out		Add this option to generate results in mirGFF3 format --vcf_out		Add this option to generate genotypes inferred by OptimiR in VCF format
   --adapt3 ADAPT3       Define the 3' adaptor sequence (default is NEB &
                         ILLUMINA: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -a